fmount/openstack-ceph-collection/README.md

 # TripleO Ceph roles and script Collection (Victoria Cycle)

-The purpose of this repo is to collect script, notes, playbooks for the next OpenStack cycle (V).
+The purpose of this repo is to collect scripts, notes, playbooks for the next OpenStack cycle (V).

 ## Deploy a TripleO lab

-- Use [tripleo-lab overrides](tripleo-lab) to deploy an undercloud
+- Use [tripleo-lab overrides](tripleo-lab) to deploy an OpenStack environment

 ## Cephadm/Ceph Orchestrator POC

+A collection of playbooks to deploy a Ceph Octopus cluster using cephadm and manage resources with Ceph orchestrator tool.

 - [cephadm POC](doc/cephadm_poc.md)